SuperMix: Supervising the Mixing Data Augmentation: Experiments

 \subsection{Object classification}

-To provide the supervision for MixUp, CutMix, and SuperMix, we first train the target model on the original dataset and then use it to generate mixed data with $k$ equal to $2$ and $3$ for CIFAR-100 and ImageNet, respectively.
-Afterward, we train the target model from scratch on the mixture of the augmented data and the original data using $\mathcal{L}_{CE}$ in Equation \ref{eq:ma}.
-The rest of the results are reported from the original papers.
+We follow the standard setup of evaluation for automated augmentation \cite{cubuk2019autoaugment,lim2019fast,ho2019population} and compare them with SuperMix on the task of object classification.
+For SuperMix, we first train the target model on the original dataset and then use it to generate mixed data with $k$ equal to $2$ and $3$ for CIFAR-100 and ImageNet, respectively.
+Afterward, we train the target model from scratch on the mixture of the augmented data and the original data.
+Rest of the result are reported from the original papers.
+As an additional evaluation, we combine SuperMix with RangAugment (RA) \cite{cubuk2019randaugment}.
+For this purpose, we first mix images using SuperMix and then apply RA with the default parameters \cite{cubuk2019randaugment} for CIFAR-100 and ImageNet.
 Table \ref{tab:selftraining} presents the results for these experiments.
-On four out of five network architectures, SuperMix provides similar results to the SOTA approaches of automated augmentation.
-This highlights the effectiveness of mixing multiple images for the data augmentation.
+On four out of five experiments, SuperMix provide performance competitive to SOTA approaches of automated augmentation.
+Furthermore, combining RA with SuperMix further improves the performance of classification across all the experiments.
+These evaluations highlight the effectiveness of mixing multiple images for data augmentation.